DEDICATED TO MOVIES THAT FUEL DREAMS AND FEED IMAGINATION

 It's not easy being a Faye Dunaway fan.
 When she's good she's peerless, but unless handled by a particularly watchful director, she's prone to giving overly mannered performances (one recalls Jan Hook's hilariously spot-on Dunaway impersonation on SCTV).
 Hot off of her Oscar win for Network and in the first role requiring her to truly carry a film, Dunaway falls somewhere in between here.

-Words that would come back to haunt Ms. Dunaway three years later on the release of Mommie Dearest.
+Laura Mars on falling in love: "I'm completely out of control!"
+Words that would come back to haunt Ms. Dunaway three years later upon the release of Mommie Dearest.

 My absolute favorite performance in the film is given by Darlanne Fluegel, portraying a sweetly ditzy model of the sort I once thought exclusively indigenous to Los Angeles.
 Hers is a disarmingly smart and funny performance keyed perfectly to the semi-satiric tone the film adopts for the modeling sequences.
 She is terrific.